buri17/chef_redmine/README.md

 Cookbooks: mysql, nginx, database, rvm; as well as all their dependencies.
 If agent forwarding is requried for cloning from a private git repo, consider using the cookbook root_ssh_agent.

-As of this writing, this cookbook was tested for installing redmine 1.2 and 1.3 onto Ubuntu 12.04 system, using Vagrant and librarian-chef.
+As of this writing, this cookbook was tested for installing redmine 1.2 and 1.3 onto Ubuntu 12.04 system, using Vagrant and librarian-chef, and gusteau.
+For details, see [@dergachev/vagrant_redmine](https://github.com/dergachev/vagrant_redmine)

 Recipes
 =======